-In connection with the Merger, Pieris will seek the approval of its stockholders to, among other things, (a) issue the shares of Pieris common stock issuable in connection with the Merger under the rules of The Nasdaq Stock Market LLC pursuant to the terms of the Merger Agreement, (b) amend the amended and restated articles of incorporation of Pieris to (i) increase the number of shares of authorized common stock and (ii) change the name of Pieris to "Palvella Therapeutics, Inc." (the approvals described in clause (a) and (b), the "Required Pieris Voting Proposals") and (c) adopt a new 2024 equity incentive plan, in each case, as described in the Merger Agreement.
+In connection with the Merger, we will seek the approval or ratification, as applicable, by our stockholders of, among other things, (a) the issuance of the shares of our common stock issuable in connection with the Merger under the rules of The Nasdaq Stock Market LLC pursuant to the terms of the Merger Agreement, (b) amendments to our amended and restated articles of incorporation to (i) increase the number of shares of authorized common stock and (ii) change the name of our company to "Palvella Therapeutics, Inc." (the approvals described in clause (a) and (b), the "Required Pieris Voting Proposals") and (c) the adoption of a new 2024 equity incentive plan, in each case, as described in the Merger Agreement.

-Each of Pieris and Palvella has agreed to customary representations, warranties and covenants in the Merger Agreement, including, among others, covenants relating to (1) using reasonable best efforts to obtain the requisite approvals of their respective stockholders, (2) non-solicitation of alternative acquisition proposals, (3) the conduct of their respective businesses during the period between the date of signing the Merger Agreement and the closing of the Merger, (4) Pieris using its commercially reasonable efforts to maintain the existing listing of the Pieris common stock on Nasdaq and Pieris causing the shares of Pieris common stock to be issued in connection with the Merger to be approved for listing on Nasdaq prior to the closing of the Merger and (5) Pieris filing with the U.S. Securities and Exchange Commission (the "SEC") and causing to become effective a registration statement to register the shares of Pieris common stock to be issued in connection with the Merger (the "Registration Statement").
+We and Palvella have each agreed to customary representations, warranties and covenants in the Merger Agreement, including, among others, covenants relating to (1) using reasonable best efforts to obtain the requisite approvals of their respective stockholders, (2) non-solicitation of alternative acquisition proposals, (3) the conduct of their respective businesses during the period between the date of signing the Merger Agreement and the closing of the Merger, (4) using our commercially reasonable efforts to maintain the existing listing of our common stock on Nasdaq and us causing the shares of our common stock to be issued in connection with the Merger to be approved for listing on Nasdaq prior to the closing of the Merger and (5) us filing with the SEC and causing to become effective a registration statement to register the shares of our common stock to be issued in connection with the Merger, or the Registration Statement.

-Consummation of the Merger is subject to certain closing conditions, including, among other things, (1) approval by Pieris stockholders of the Required Pieris Voting Proposals, (2) approval by the Palvella stockholders of the adoption of the Merger Agreement, (3) Nasdaq's approval of the listing of the shares of Pieris common stock to be issued in connection with the Merger, (4) the effectiveness of the Registration Statement and (5) the consummation of the PIPE Financing (as defined below), all in accordance with the terms of the Purchase Agreement (as defined below).
+Consummation of the Merger is subject to certain closing conditions, including, among other things, (1) approval by our stockholders of the Required Pieris Voting Proposals, (2) approval by the Palvella stockholders of the adoption of the Merger Agreement, (3) Nasdaq's approval of the listing of the shares of our common stock to be issued in connection with the Merger, (4) the effectiveness of the Registration Statement and (5) the consummation of the PIPE Financing (as defined below), all in accordance with the terms of the Purchase Agreement (as defined below).
 Each party's obligation to consummate the Merger is also subject to other specified customary conditions, including the representations and warranties of the other party being true and correct as of the date of the Merger Agreement and as of the closing date of the Merger, generally subject to an overall material adverse effect qualification, the performance in all material respects by the other party of its obligations under the Merger Agreement required to be performed on or prior to the date of the closing of the Merger and the absence of any material adverse effect affecting the other party that is continuing on the closing date.

-The Merger Agreement contains certain termination rights of each of Pieris and Palvella, including, subject to compliance with the applicable terms of the Merger Agreement, the right of each party to terminate the Merger Agreement to enter into a definitive agreement for a superior proposal.
-Upon termination of the Merger Agreement under specified circumstances, Pieris may be required to pay Palvella a termination fee of \$1.0 million and Palvella may be required to pay Pieris a termination fee of \$2.0 million.
+The Merger Agreement contains certain termination rights of each of us and Palvella, including, subject to compliance with the applicable terms of the Merger Agreement, the right of each party to terminate the Merger Agreement to enter into a definitive agreement for a superior proposal.
+Upon termination of the Merger Agreement under specified circumstances, we may be required to pay Palvella a termination fee of \$1.0 million and Palvella may be required to pay us a termination fee of \$2.0 million.